Skip to content

 Here are the fixes, from the simplest to the most structural:

-2. Replace includes with ip4:/ip6:.
-If a provider publishes stable IP ranges, you can hard-code them instead of its include.
-You turn DNS resolutions into literals that don't count.
-Careful though: if the provider changes its IPs, you have to keep up.
+2. Replacing includes with ip4:/ip6:.
+When a provider publishes stable IP ranges, they can be hard-coded instead of its include.
+DNS resolutions become literals that don't count.
+Careful though: if the provider changes its IPs, the record has to keep up.

 The mistake not to make while fixing

 In trying to reduce the count, some teams switch their SPF to ~all (softfail) "to be safe," or even remove it.
 Bad idea.
-Weakening the terminal qualifier (-all~all, or worse +all) has no effect on the resolution count — it fixes nothing — but it weakens your protection.
-The right reflex is to reduce the number of resolutions, not to lower your guard.
+Weakening the terminal qualifier (-all~all, or worse +all) has no effect on the resolution count — it fixes nothing — but it weakens the protection.
+The right reflex is to reduce the number of resolutions, not to lower the guard.
 For the difference between -all and ~all, see the -all and ~all mechanisms.

-Verify it's fixed
+Verifying that it's fixed

-Once your record is lighter, two checks:
+Once the record is lighter, two checks:

 Frequently asked questions